Trail Descriptions & Status Reports

 Summerland, Carpinteria and Montecito

 Franklin Trail: Franklin is a beautiful and well-traveled trail in Carpinteria.
-Recently, the third phase, which begins at 5.2mi, and has been restored by the Santa Barbara Trails Council, Los Padres Forrest Association and Ray Ford.
-Franklin is one of the most popular front country trails, it starts at Carpenteria High School and tops out at Divide Peak (OHV) .
+Recently, the third phase, which begins at 5.2mi, and has been restored by the Santa Barbara Trails Council, Los Padres Forest Association and Ray Ford.
+Franklin is one of the most popular front country trails, it begins at sea level and tops out at Divide Peak (OHV).

 Romero Canyon Trail: Romero Canyon Trail is a singletrack trail that leads up Romero Canyon through a mostly riparian zone.
 This trail offers a shadier route than it's counterpart Romero Jeepway.
 After approximately 2 miles the trail meets the Romero Jeepway at a four-way intersection where users can choose to travel the Jeepway or continue on the singletrack just 1.7 miles to Camino Cielo.

 Romero Canyon Jeepway: This 7-mile route that connects the trailhead to East Camino Cielo was restored after the Thomas Fire and 1/9 Debris Flow in May 2017.
 The Jeepway allows for a longer, more gradual climb to the top.